Cosmetic Surgical Services in Shelton, CT

 Proudly serving patients throughout the Shelton, Connecticut area, Dr. Pinke can improve all of these problems.
 Eyelid surgery is performed using local anesthesia at the office, the surgery center or the hospital.
 Dr. Pinke gives his patients premier cosmetic services, schedule your appointment today!

-Benign and malignant skin tumors on or near the eyelids are routinely excised, usually in the office operating room.
+Lid Tumors are benign and malignant skin tumors on or near the eyelids that are routinely excised, usually in the office operating room.